bhagadepravin/acceldata/known-issue/pulse-issues.md

 <details>
 <summary>If you want to verify which user has access to download FSimage, you can use the following command</summary>
 <br>
+Login into Hadoop node and execute below cmds.
 $ kinit user

 $ hdfs dfsadmin -fetchImage /tmp